tzbodula/tzbodula/README.md

 # 💫 About Me:
-I'm currently working on my freelancing brand Gaming Galaxy, while simulatneously looking for my first entry-level software development role to gain some industry experience.
+I'm currently working on my freelancing brand Gaming Galaxy, while simulatneously looking for my second entry-level software development role to gain some more industry experience and stay a bit closer to home.
 I'm currently learning React, React Native, Next.JS, Node.JS and SQL.

 A fun fact about me is that my career originally started as a graphic designer and video editor, but later changed to full-stack developer once I started to feel how much I loved the creative process of turning a blank project into something with meaning.